logo and images of Spain

-Timanfaya National Park, Lanzarote, Canary Isles - Information and Holiday Rentals
+Timanfaya National Park, Lanzarote, Canary Islands

-The Timanfaya National Park, on the Canary Island of Lanzarote, extending to 5,107 Ha of solidified volcanic lava, has a truly luna landscape, in an area also known as the Montaņas del Fuego (Fire Mountains).
+The Timanfaya National Park, on the Canary Island of Lanzarote, extending to 5,107 Ha of solidified volcanic lava, has a truly luna landscape, in an area also known as the Montañas del Fuego (Fire Mountains).

 Temperatures just a few metres below the surface can be as high as 4-600 deg C and there are a number of geysers and hot springs.